 Theresa graduated from the University of Alabama’s New College program with a depth study in interdisciplinary culture and social change with a concentration in ethnographic photography.
 She has a love for traveling and exploring new places and ideas.
 In 2020, she had a baby and graduated from the University of Alabama with a master’s of social work degree.
 Theresa is excited to bring her passion for environmental conservation to Audubon and this position.
 She’s a Birmingham native and lives in the Crestwood neighborhood with her husband and daughter.

-Chris came to Birmingham Audubon in December 2016 as the organization’s first Partnership & Policy Director.
-Born and raised in South Africa, he earned a Master’s degree in Agronomy and Soils at Auburn University, and has lived in and explored Alabama for the last thirty years.
-Before coming to Birmingham Audubon, Chris worked for almost twenty-five years at The Nature Conservancy in Alabama—most recently as that organization’s Alabama State Director—and played a pivotal role in the 2012 renewal of Alabama’s popular Forever Wild public-land program.
-An avid hunter, birder, and stamp collector, he lives in Hoover with his wife, Suzanne Oberholster, and their three children.
+Chris started working with Alabama Audubon as the organization’s Partnership & Policy Director in December 2016, before transitioning to his current fundraising role in 2019.
+Born and raised in South Africa, he earned a master’s degree in agronomy and soils at Auburn University, and has lived in and explored Alabama for the last thirty years.
+Before coming to Audubon, Chris worked for almost twenty-five years at The Nature Conservancy—most recently as that organization’s Alabama State Director—and played a pivotal role in the 2012 renewal of Alabama’s popular Forever Wild public-land program.
+An avid hunter, birder, and stamp collector, he lives in Hoover with his wife Suzanne and their three children.

 Coastal Outreach Manager, email@example.com